Skip to main content

 Feijoada Timorense

-Timorese version of the Portuguese bean stew, made with local beans, pork, and vegetables.
-Hearty and flavorful, reflecting Portuguese colonial influence.
+The Timorese take on Portuguese bean stew, built from local beans, pork, and vegetables.
+Filling and well seasoned, another holdover from colonial kitchens.

 Ikan Pepes